Home Popular Posts Site Map Translate

 Popular Posts on WhoSaidSo

-Sanders on Campaign Finance -- Senator Sanders comments during the 2016 Democratic Party Presidential Primary Debates.
+Sanders on Campaign Finance Senator Sanders' comments are from two 2016 Democratic Party Presidential Primary Debates in Las Vegas, NV, and Charleston, SC.

 Trump on China -- Donald Trump's comments on China during the 2016 Republican Party Presidential Primary Debates.